 There is no prescribed book list for the Challenge.
 Students, teachers, parents and carers can access Reading Tips on how to select a book and how to engage students in the Challenge.

-- Prizes will be awarded to winning schools at the Awards Ceremony on Thursday 31 October 2019.
+Prizes will be awarded to winning schools at the Awards Ceremony in September 2020 (date TBC).

 Instructions for Students

 Preschool to Year 6

 Year 7 to Year 12